Back Left to Right: Harry Wanford, Jack Redman, Nils Priestley, Oscar Gaunt (Mini Academy), Adam Peat

-The Cricket Derbyshire Academy in partnership with the University of Derby has announced its intake for the newly-created Development Pathway for 2016/17.
+The Cricket Derbyshire Academy in partnership with the University of Derby has announced its intake for the Development Pathway for 2017/18.

-The Academy, headed up by Development Coach Mal Loye, will see the Club working directly with young cricketers from the age of 13 upwards at two dedicated sites in Derby and Stoke-on-Trent.
+The Academy, headed up by Development Coach Mal Loye, will see the Club working directly with young cricketers from the age of 13 upwards at The 3aaa County Ground.

-This year’s intake includes 13 Academy members, ageing from 13 to 17, who have been identified and recruited by Director of Cricket, Kim Barnett in consultation with the Club’s coaches and scouting network across Derbyshire and Staffordshire.
+This year’s intake includes eight Academy members, who have been identified and recruited by Loye in consultation with Cricket Advisor Kim Barnett, the Club’s coaches, Derbyshire Cricket Board and scouting network across Derbyshire and Staffordshire.

-“Our overall aim remains to produce first-class cricketers who will put in winning performances for Derbyshire and even go on to play for England, and we feel this new model can give the most talented young players in the region the best chance of doing this.”
+“Our overall aim remains to produce first-class cricketers who will put in winning performances for Derbyshire and even go on to play for England.